The Applicant Guide: Tank-mix recommendations on product labels

 The 'convenience tank-mix' section must make it clear that the listed mixes supported only by physical compatibility data are 'physically and chemically compatible'.

-Notifying CRD of additional convenience tank-mixtures.
+Notifying HSE of additional convenience tank-mixtures.

 We appreciate that your portfolio of convenience tank-mixtures will increase as new physical compatibility data become available and that it would be difficult to keep updating the authorised label.
 Therefore, the CAS includes the statement that

-We confirm that any additional compatible mixtures that we recommend on the product label, verbally or via websites, advertising or other material will comply with the requirements of paragraphs 2 to 4 above and that these mixtures will be notified to CRD with a new Compatibility Assurance Statement at the next application for this product.
+We confirm that any additional compatible mixtures that we recommend on the product label, verbally or via websites, advertising or other material will comply with the requirements of paragraphs 2 to 4 above and that these mixtures will be notified to HSE with a new Compatibility Assurance Statement at the next application for this product.

 Therefore, whilst your authorised label may include a certain number of convenience mixtures it is acceptable to: